About the Welsh Pony & Cob Society of Canada

 In The Beginning

-In the beginning, as some writers say, there was the Canadian Pony Society.
+In the beginning, there was the Canadian Pony Society.
 As the interest in the Welsh breed increased, the membership of the Canadian Pony Society included a large proportion of Welsh owners.

-In 1979 the Welsh group decided to strike out on their own and leave the Canadian Pony Society so the Welsh Pony & Cob Society of Canada was born.
-The Canadian Pony Society still exists and registers Shetland, Polo, Dartmoor, Fell, Highland, New Forest and other pony breeds.
+In 1979 the Welsh group decided to strike out on their own and leave the Canadian Pony Society; the Welsh Pony & Cob Society of Canada was born.
+The Canadian Pony Society still exists and registers Shetland, Polo, Dartmoor, Fell, Highland, New Forest, and other pony breeds.

-The AGM is held in a different location each year, alternating between eastern and western Canada and is normally held in April.
-Please look for further details on the upcoming AGM in our Calendar.
+The AGM was held in a different location each year, alternating between eastern and western Canada, and was normally held in April.
+With the current technology, the AGMs are being held electronically.
+Please look for details on the upcoming AGM in Latest News.